 Threshold is new music site-specific work is loosely inspired by the ancient and enigmatic biannual Greek initiatory rite, The Eleusinian Mysteries (as in Eleusis, Greece).
 Little is known of the details of the original events, but the ceremonies enacted the tale retold in the Homeric Hymn to Demeter (seventh century BCE-ish): a mother-daughter passion play of abduction, loss, and renewal.
 The rites were held for a thousand years before the rise of Christianity and artists freely interpreted the story, as I, and my collaborators, do now.
 The ceremonies were said to be transformational for participants, honoring the cycle of life and offering a philosophy based in meaning-making and hope.

-Threshold premiered April 30, 2017 at SITE Gallery at Sawyer Yards: enormous, labyrinthine sonic wonderland.
-It’s an old rice factory now converted into an arts space.
+Threshold premiered April 30, 2017 at the Silos at Sawyer Yards: an enormous, labyrinthine sonic wonderland.
+It’s an old rice factory now converted into an industrial arts space.

 Read some of my thoughts about the project during the process: Crossing the Threshold: a word, a whisper and An Ancient Mystery Cult and an Abandoned Texas Rice Factory.

 Listen to a live version of THRESHOLD recorded at Houston Public Media Misha Penton, soprano and text, George Heathco, guitar, and Luke Hubley, percussion.
 Music by Penton, Heathco, Hubley.
 Recorded by Todd Hulslander: